mackenziekbrooks/dci102-f21-humanitiesdata/docs/how-the-web-works.md

 3. Find the "install this application" button.
 4. Work through the installation.
 You can leave the default settings except for the following:
 	* Directory  - since you might want to use this domain for other things, let's put course materials in a subdirectory, such as ``http://www.mydomain.info/dci102``.
 	* Change the administrator username and password to something you are likely to remember.
+Save these credentials for later!
 	* Customize the website title and tagline.

 5. Press install to finish up.
 6. You should now be able to access your wordpress admin interface by appending `/wp-admin`to your selected URL.

 ### Activity 1.6: Customize WordPress